shakacode/react_on_rails/README.md

 ## ReactOnRails View Helpers API
 Once the bundled files have been generated in your `app/assets/webpack` folder and you have exposed your components globally, you will want to run your code in your Rails views using the included helper method.

-This is how you actually render the React components you exposed to `window` inside of `clientRegistration` (and `global` inside of `serverRegistration` if you are server rendering).
+This is how you actually render the React components you exposed to `window` inside of `clientRegistration` (and `global` inside of `server` if you are server rendering).

 ### react_component
 `react_component(component_name, options = {})`